minh123viptanvan/autobase/README.md

 <details><summary>Click here to expand... if you prefer the command line.</summary><p>

-The command line mode is suitable for advanced users who require greater flexibility and control over the deployment and management of their PostgreSQL clusters.
-While the Console (UI) is designed for ease of use and is suitable for most users, the command line provides powerful options for those experienced in automation and configuration.

-Note: All dependencies and source code are bundled into the `autobase/automation` docker image.
+All dependencies and source code are bundled into the `autobase/automation` docker image.
 This means the deployment process comes down to simply launching a container with a few variable overrides.
+Alternatively, you can use [Ansible Collection](./automation/README.md).

 1. Prepare your inventory